 This feature isn’t exactly hidden, but it isn’t too well known, either.
 If you want to add to your reading list in seconds, we’ve got a quick way to do that.

 On a web page, hold down shift+cmd+d.
 It’s that easy.
-The best part about this is that your reading list stays in sync across all your Apple devices!
+The best free pdf editor part about this is that your reading list stays in sync across all your Apple devices!

 2. Play a Game of Chess